-- 4.38 Where a personal consumer waives the one month period provided for in Provision 4.37 a regulated entity must receive written confirmation from the personal consumer, prior to the proposed change, confirming that: - a) the personal consumer has been provided with the information required under Provision 4.37; and - b) the personal consumer understands that they are waiving a one month period to consider this information. - 4.39 Prior to offering, arranging or recommending a loan to a personal consumer for the purpose of consolidating other loans or credit facilities, the regulated entity must provide the personal consumer with a written indicative comparison of the total interest they will pay if they continue with the existing facilities and the total interest payable over the term of the consolidated facility on offer.
-Any assumptions made must be reasonable and justifiable and clearly stated. - 4.40 A regulated entity must publish on its website the interest rates for mortgages which are currently available from that regulated entity. - 4.41 Where a regulated entity offers a mortgage to a personal consumer, the regulated entity must include in the offer document: - a) the amount of the mortgage; - b) the interest rate that applies to the mortgage at the date of offer; - c) where there is a possibility that the interest rate set out in the offer document may not be the interest rate applicable when the mortgage is drawn down, this must be clearly highlighted in the offer document.
-The document must also outline the circumstances that would result in such a change to the interest rate; and - d) the length of time for which the mortgage offer is valid, assuming that all details provided by the personal consumer are correct and do not change. - 4.42 Where a regulated entity offers an incentive to a personal consumer on an existing mortgage, the regulated entity must provide the personal consumer, in writing, with the information needed to consider the incentive offered.
+- 4.27 Prior to offering, recommending, arranging or providing a loan to a personal consumer for the purpose of consolidating other loans or credit, a regulated entity must provide a personal consumer, on paper or on another durable medium, with an indicative comparison of the total interest they will pay if they continue with the existing facilities and the total interest payable over the term of the consolidated facility on offer.
+Any assumptions used must be reasonable and justifiable and must be clearly stated. - 4.28 Where a regulated entity operates a website, it must publish on its website the interest rates for mortgages which are currently available to consumers from that regulated entity. - 4.29 Where a regulated entity offers a mortgage to a personal consumer, the regulated entity must include in the offer document: - a) the amount of the mortgage; - b) the interest rate that applies to the mortgage at the date of offer; - c) the term of the mortgage; - d) where there is a possibility that the interest rate set out in the offer document may not be the interest rate applicable when the mortgage is drawn down, this must be clearly highlighted.
+The offer document must also outline the circumstances that would result in such a change to the interest rate; and - e) the length of time for which the mortgage offer is valid, assuming that all details provided by the personal consumer are correct and do not change.